minio/directpv/docs/installation.md

  - quay.io/minio/csi-provisioner:v3.3.0
  - quay.io/minio/livenessprobe:v2.8.0
  - quay.io/minio/directpv:${latest_tag_name}

+ **Notes:**

+ - If your kubernetes version is less than v1.20, you need push `quay.io/minio/csi-provisioner:v2.2.0-go1.18`

 Here is a shell script to Copy-Paste into your terminal to do the above steps:
 ```sh